 Welcome message from the FEPSAC President

-It is our great pleasure to announce that the 15th FEPSAC European Congress of Sport and Exercise psychology, will be organized by the Department of Sport and Exercise Psychology at the University of Münster, Germany.
-The congress will take place from the 15th to the 19th of July 2019.
-Which coincides with FEPSAC’s 50th anniversary as FEPSAC was founded in 1969 in Vittel, France.
+It is our great pleasure to announce that the 15th FEPSAC European Congress of Sport and Exercise psychology will be organized by the Department of Sport and Exercise Psychology at the University of Münster, Germany.
+The congress will take place from the 15th to the 20th of July 2019.
+This coincides with FEPSAC’s 50th anniversary, since FEPSAC was founded in 1969 in Vittel, France.
 The German Society for Sport Psychology (asp), one of FEPSAC’s 24 member organizations, will strongly support the 2019 Congress.
-We expect around 1.000 participants and a considerable amount of public interest.
-Come and join us in beautiful Münster for exciting research, interesting workshops, top-level keynote lectures and a fantastic social program including special anniversary events.
-Do not miss out on what is to be expected to be the largest FEPSAC Congress ever.
+We expect around 1,000 participants and a considerable amount of public interest.
+Join us in the beautiful city of Münster for exciting research, interesting workshops, top-level keynote lectures and a fantastic social program including special anniversary events.
+Do not miss out on what is expected to be the largest FEPSAC Congress ever.

 FEPSAC and the team in Münster look forward to welcoming you!